ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 ## Resources
- This are a couple of resources that can help you improve your vim skilss.
+ These are a couple of resources that can help you improve your vim skills.

   * vimtutor                   - If you are on a \*nix system you can type in the terminal `vimtutor` for a vim tutorial.
   * http://vim-adventures.com/ - A game that will teach you vim